sepiatone/nlp-question_answering/README.md

 #### Task - Question Retrieval

 We are given a set of questions Q and a training set of similar question pairs {(q1; q11, q12, ...), (q2; q21, q22, ...), ...}.
-Given a new quest q, we have to return all similar question from Q.
+Given a new question q, we have to return all similar question from Q.

 The model will be trained on the [AskUbuntu](https://github.com/taolei87/askubuntu) dataset.
 The algorithm is based on the paper [Semi-supervised Question Retrieval with Gated Convolutions](https://arxiv.org/pdf/1512.05726.pdf)